GA-repos/React_Intro/README.md

 React was originally created by Facebook engineers in 2011 to improve the performance of its web app.
 Since its initial release as an open source project, React has become a dominant tool in the market for creating richly interactive web interfaces.

+There are two main forms of React components - Functional, and Class based - and two ways of passing information between these components - Hooks, and Props.
+React is constantly growing and evolving and there is a good chance that a year from now, we will be in a new paradigm of ways to work with React.

+There are a plethora of different ways to work with React's functionality.
+We will be teaching what we believe are the most comprehensive methods.
+If you find that any other way works for you, or if you discover something new in your own research, please feel free to let us know!

+We have used the Analogy that HTML is like Latin - kind of a 'Dead' language, but one that can be used to learn other, more modern languages.
+React is very similar in that it is a bit outdated in the 2021, 'Mobile First' paradigm of coding, but knowing and understanding React is going to be crucial to understanding Mobile focused languages such as Flutter and Dart, and working with more advanced JS languages like Bootstrap or Gatsby

 ## Learning Objectives

 - Describe what ReactJS is and what benefits it provides.